Python3pkg/MyRPC/doc/examples.rst

 where 8080 is a portnumber, feel free to use any other.

-..
-FIXME: Link escaping (and in all other files)

 Then point your browser at http://yourip:8080, and upload some images.
 The uploaded images are simply stored in memory (not saved to disk).